New Voices from Uzbekistan Fellowship Program

 Eldar Asanov is a linguist and journalist whose research at GW is dedicated to the problems of mass media, censorship and public debate in Uzbekistan.
 Eldar has extensive experience working in Uzbek media in digital and print journalism as well as in television.
 He is also a founder of the popular scientific blog “Asanov Format”.
 He was an editor and project manager at the “Daryo.uz” news portal and participates in the Internews Network and EU joint grant on opposing violent extremism in Central Asia.
 His other research interests include nouvelle histoire of Central Asia, mass media, language policy, anthropology, and nation building in Central Asia.
 He earned a BA in Mass Media and an MA in Public Relations from National University of Uzbekistan.
 He completed a PhD in Applied Linguistics at Tashkent State University.

-Donohon Abdugafurova researches women’s religious identity, education, and justifications for unveiling in Uzbekistan while at GW.
-Donohon also currently a PhD Candidate (ABD) in the Islamic Civilizations Studies Program at Emory University.
-Her research interests are related to gender, Central Asian Intellectual history, Sufism, women’s literature and life writing, education, upbringing and ethics in Uzbek society.
+Donohon Abdugafurova researches women’s religious identity and motivations for hijab-wearing in Uzbekistan while at GW.
+She earned a BA in Uzbek Philology from Namangan State University and an MA in Curriculum and Instruction from the University of Wyoming.
+Donohon is currently a PhD Candidate (ABD) in the Islamic Civilizations Studies Program at Emory University.
+Her research interests are related to gender, Central Asian intellectual history, Sufism, women’s literature and life writing, education, upbringing and ethics in Uzbek society.
 Her articles are published in Central Asian Affairs, The Journal of Georgetown Gender and Law, and others.
-She earned a BA in Uzbek Philology from Namangan State University and an MA in Curriculum and Instruction from the University of Wyoming.
-She is currently a PhD candidate in Islamic Civilization Studies at Emory University.

 Sherzod Eraliev analyzes the impact of return migration of highly-skilled Uzbeks on socio-political changes in Uzbekistan while at GW.
 Sherzod is currently a postdoctoral researcher at the Aleksanteri Institute of the University of Helsinki where he is a member of the research team Migration, Shadow Economy and Parallel Legal Orders in Russia.
 He has extensive work experience with local media and international organizations in Uzbekistan including UNDP.
 His research interests include migration policies, migration regimes, skilled migration, migration and religion, and politics in Central Asia/Eurasia.
 He received his MA from the University of Manchester, UK, and PhD from the University of Tsukuba, Japan.